Cults Myths and Legends of Ancient Sicily

 Cronos was represented with a scythe and, often, also in the company of a crow; in fact the name Kronos is perhaps to be related to the Greek word Korone which means crow.
 It should be noted that the crow has also been associated with Saturn, with which the Romans identified Cronus, and the Latin term to indicate the crow has a sound similar to the Greek, that is cornice.
 Later, however, perhaps for a play on words, the Greeks themselves wrote, to indicate divinity, Chronos, which means Time, thus leading to think that Cronos was the personification of time.

 Cronos and Rea (Metope of Selinunte)

 Cronos was identified with the Italian Saturn; Latin mythology tells that Saturn, after being dethroned by Jupiter (ie Zeus), settled on the Capitoline Hill, in the same place where Rome will rise, founding a village that took the name of Saturnia.
-In Rome, in the month of December, the Saturnaliafairly licentious parties in which social differences were made to disappear, even if only for a short time; it was not uncommon for slaves to wear their masters' clothes and for the latter to serve at the tables.
+In Rome, in the month of December, the Saturnaliaquite licentious parties in which social differences were made to disappear, even if for a short time; it was not uncommon for slaves to wear the clothes of their masters and for the latter to serve at the tables.